 Honestly, before discovering that both my husband and I had ADHD, brain chemistry never would have crossed my mind.

 It never occurred to me that the problems in our marriage were anything but my fault, and something I should be able to control by my own willpower.
-I was disorganized.
-I never followed through on commitments.
-I jumped from project to project, and needed reminders to do basic things—like showering and brushing my teeth.
+After all, I

 Meet Dr. Math